Navigating Compliance Challenges

 Obtain a Third-Party Assessment: Validating Compliance Efforts

-Securing an external evaluation is crucial for validating compliance with the .
+Securing an is crucial for validating compliance with the .
 Engaging an external evaluator delivers an unbiased review of a company's adherence to these standards, pinpointing areas ripe for enhancement while simultaneously serving as a robust demonstration of conformity to clients and regulatory authorities.

 The larger slice shows the majority of organizations (70-75%) that are likely to hire independent evaluators for compliance checks, while the smaller slice represents those who might not.
 This highlights a growing trend in the importance of external validation.